jcnelson/fskit/README.md

 Design Goals
 -------------
-* **Stable, extensible thread-safe API.**  Developers declare WSGI-style routes to I/O handlers and set the consistency discipline to be enforced when running them.
+* **Stable, extensible thread-safe API.**  Developers declare WSGI-like routes to I/O handlers and set the consistency discipline to be enforced when running them.
 The data plane is fully defined by the developer.
 We offer an extensible control-plane with POSIX filesystem semantics by default (balancing programmer freedom with the principle of least surprise).
 * **Minimal runtime dependencies.**  Fskit should be amenable to static linking, if need be.
 * **Multi-threaded architecture.**  Fskit supports concurrent I/O by default.
 * **Portable architecture.**  Fskit should support all POSIX-y OSs that offer a way to run filesystems in userspace.
-* **C linkage.**  Despite being written in C++, fskit binaries will provide C linkage with the documented API.
+* **C linkage.**  fskit libraries provide C linkage with the documented API.

 Non-Goals
 ---------